GeoCode-polymtl/Mapping_SSP_NN/README.md

 # Mapping Subsea Permafrost using deep learning

 ## Background
-Mapping the distribution of subsea permafrost is a key step for understanding its impact on global warming.
+Mapping the distribution of subsea permafrost is a key step for understanding its potential impact on global warming.
 Although conventional seismic techniques have been used to determine the lateral extent of subsea permafrost, they are limited for evaluating its vertical variation in regional-scale mapping.
-However, the work of [Bustamante et al. 2023](#1) presented a deep learning approach that enebled the generation of more reliable and accurate velocity and attenuation models from seismic data using a multi-input multi-ouput NN and a transfer learning technique.
+However, the work of [Bustamante et al. 2024](#1) presented a deep learning approach that enebled the generation of more reliable and accurate velocity and attenuation models from seismic data using a multi-input multi-ouput NN and a transfer learning technique.

-This repository follows the code and results in "Mapping subsea permafrost distribution in the Beaufort Sea with marine seismic and deep learning" submitted to JGR: Solid Earth.
-This work extends the work of [Bustamante et al. 2023](#1) by evaluating the NN in 15 seismic lines from the ARA04C and ARA05C surveys in the Beaufort Sea [(Kang et al. 2023)](#2).
+This repository follows the code and results in "Mapping subsea permafrost distribution in the Canadian Beaufort Sea with marine seismic and deep learning" submitted to JGR: Solid Earth.
+This work extends the work of [Bustamante et al. 2024](#1) by evaluating the NN in 15 seismic lines from the ARA04C and ARA05C surveys in the Beaufort Sea [(Kang et al. 2023)](#2).
 The distribution of the seismic lines is shown in the following figure:

 ![FigureMap](code/figs/Figure_Map.png)